SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Experimental Results

-SoftHebb achieved an accuracy of $(96.18\pm0.06)\%$ and $(96.94\pm0.02)\%$ in its 1- and 2-layer form respectively.
-To confirm the strength of the soft WTA approach combined with training the priors through biases, which makes the network Bayesian, we also trained the weights of a network with a hard-WTA setup, i.e. where the strongest-activated neuron's output $y_k$ is 1, and the other neurons are suppressed to 0, for each input.
-We found that an initial learning rate of 0.05 was best for the hard-WTA network.
-The SoftHebb model outperformed the hard WTA (Fig. \ref{fig:performance}A).
-However, SoftHebb's accuracy is significantly lower than a multi-layer perceptron (MLP) with one hidden layer of also 2000 neurons that is trained end-to-end exhaustively.
-The MLP achieves a $(98.33\pm0.06)\%$ accuracy (not shown in the figure).
-This is expected, due to end-to-end training, supervision, and the MLP being a discriminative model as opposed to a generative model merely applied to a classification task, as SoftHebb is.
-If the Bayesian and generative aspects that follow from our theory were not required, several additional mechanisms exist to enhance the discriminative power of WTA networks \citep{krotov2019unsupervised}, and even a random projection layer instead of a trained WTA performs well \citep{illing2019biologically}.
-The generative approach however has its own advantages even for a discriminative task, and we will show some of these here.
+SoftHebb achieved an accuracy of $(96.31\pm0.06)\%$ and $(97.80\pm0.02)\%$ in its 1- and 2-layer form respectively.
+To test the strengths of the soft-WTA approach combined with training the priors through biases, which makes the network Bayesian, we also trained the weights of a hard-WTA network, i.e.\ a model equivalent to SoftHebb with an infinite base in the softmax.
+The SoftHebb model slightly outperformed the special case of hard WTA (Fig. \ref{fig:performance}a), especially in the 1-layer case where the supervised 2nd layer cannot compensate for the drop in accuracy.
+Speed comparisons reveal that this is due to a faster convergence by SoftHebb in terms of learning examples (see \cref{sec:exp_cross} and \cref{fig:performance}d).
+As an indicative baseline, we also trained a multi-layer perceptron (MLP) with one hidden layer of also 2000 neurons, exhaustively with end-to-end backpropagation and tested it.
+This was expected to perform significantly better and indeed it reached an accuracy of $(98.65\pm0.06)\%$ (\cref{fig:performance}a, horizontal dashed line).
+This is not surprising, due to end-to-end training, supervision, and the MLP being a discriminative model as opposed to a generative model merely applied to a classification task, as SoftHebb is.
+If the Bayesian and generative aspects that follow from our theory were not required, several mechanisms exist to enhance the discriminative power of WTA networks \citep{krotov2019unsupervised}, and even an untrained, random projection layer in place of a trained WTA performs well \citep{illing2019biologically}.
+Our approach however does have surprising advantages even in a discriminative task, and we report these in the next sections.